brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-migration.md

 If you are making a clean install into a fresh environment, there is no need to run the first two (uninstall) steps.
 Simply `pip install brainglobe-workflows` into your new environment.

+As mentioned in the main blog post, `cellfinder` (CLI) will also be getting a new name in the near future, as additional workflow tools are added.
+It's name isn't changing right now, but keep an eye on this space.